17 Professional Terms for the Aroma of White Tea—Master These and You’ll Be an Expert

 14. High Heat:

-The high heat produced when the drying temperature is too high, the heat is still acceptable but the duration is too long, and the dryness is excessively complete.
+The high heat produced when the temperature is too high, the heat is still acceptable but the duration is too long, and the dryness is excessively complete.

 15. Stuffy Smell: